katzenpost/katzenpost/docs/specs/end_to_end.rst

-   All client mixnet interaction happens through their Provider, reusing the existing trust relationship any given user may have with an e-mail service provider, and all client to Provider interaction will use the Panoramix Mix Network Wire Protocol, described in “Panoramix Mix Network Wire Protocol Specification”.
+   All client mixnet interaction happens through their Provider, reusing the existing trust relationship any given user may have with an e-mail service provider, and all client to Provider interaction will use the Katzenpost Mix Network Wire Protocol, described in “Katzenpost Mix Network Wire Protocol Specification”.

 3.1 Handshake and Authentication
 --------------------------------